 "Hic!"
 You've just hiccuped for what seems like the tenth time since you finished your big dinner.
 Wonder where these funny noises are coming from?
-The part to blame is your diaphragm (say: die-uh-fram).
+The part to blame is your diaphragm (say: DIE-uh-fram).
 This is a dome-shaped muscle at the bottom of your chest, and all hiccups start here.

 The diaphragm almost always works perfectly.
 When you inhale, it pulls down to help pull air into the lungs.
 When you exhale, the diaphragm relaxes and air flows out of the lungs back out through the nose and mouth.

 Some things that irritate the diaphragm are eating too quickly or too much, an irritation in the stomach or the throat, or feeling nervous or excited.
 Almost all cases of the hiccups last only a few minutes.
-Some cases of the hiccups can last for days or weeks, but this is very unusual and it's usually a sign of another medical problem.
+Some cases of the hiccups can last for days or even months, but this is very unusual and it's usually a sign of another medical problem.

 You've probably heard lots of suggestions for how to get rid of hiccups, and maybe you've even tried a few.
 Holding your breath and counting to 10 is one way some people can get rid of their hiccups.
 Other people say that drinking from the "wrong" side of a glass of water is the way to become hiccup-free.